CFBCWorks/Independence40SKN/_items/SKN_IN51.md

 title: "Too Blessed to make a Mess"

-shortdesc: “Discover how to navigate life's challenges with grace and gratitude in the inspirational book "_Too Blessed To Make a Mess_" by Pastor Wayne Maynard."
+shortdesc: “Discover how to navigate life's challenges with grace and gratitude in the inspirational book "Too Blessed To Make a Mess" by Pastor Wayne Maynard."

 categories: [ Inspirational  ]